joshghent/blog/content/blog/case-for-ci-cd/index.md

 Unlike with code, we often can't rollback changes made to deployment and testing systems.
 So, think carefully about how those changes can be reversed if needs be.
 I've been burnt many times by not considering this carefully enough.

-After each step, take a 1-2 week break before making other changes, contining to record your data points.
+After each step, take a 1-2 week break before making other changes, continuing to record your data points.
 Verify that the numbers are heading in the right direction.
 And if they aren't, you can address this in a retrospective meeting.

 A sample plan may look like this.